chrisburnell/chrisburnell.com/_posts/2014-08-27-a-slice-of-heaven.md

 </div>

-{% include content/heading.html title='Modal Container without JS' %}
+{% include content/heading.html title='Modal Container without JavaScript' %}

 This pen was inspired by Chris Coyier’s [blog post on Codepen](https://codepen.io/chriscoyier/blog/a-closeable-noscript-warning-modal "A Closeable Noscript Warning Modal"){:rel="external"} explaining how they handle users who have turned off JavaScript and won’t be able to use Codepen properly, as Codepen relies on JavaScript to display Pens.